Ennomines

 (NCBI-index: 722666)

-The Clouded Border (Lomaspilis marginata) is a white geometer moth that stands out due to multiple irregular black-brown spots along the edges of the fore- and hindwing.
-The extent of the border marking can vary, sometimes extending to the center of the wing towards the body.
-It flies in several generations from April to September and the wingspan is 22-28mm.
-Host plant: Aspen, Poplar, Sallow, Willow, and Hazel.
+The Clouded Border (Lomaspilis marginata) is a white geometer moth that stands out due to multiple irregular black-brown spots along the edges of the fore- and hindwings.
+The extent of the border marking can vary, sometimes extending to the centre of the wing towards the body.
+It flies in several generations from April to September, and its wingspan is 22-28mm.
+Host plants: Aspen, Poplar, Sallow, Willow, and Hazel.
 Dutch name: Gerande spanner.
 Frisian name: Rânespanner.

 Flying period: